pietroglyph/MEMEPAINT/README.md

 # MEMEPAINT
 A little sideproject of mine called MEMEPAINT.
 Basically it draws images of memes and somtimes it plays some audio.
-It is written in pure clientside code, hopefully you can have fun with it.
+It is written in JavaScript ( including the multiplayer which uses Firebase ), hopefully you can have fun with it.
 You can find a live version at memepaint.firebaseapp.com or if that is down perhaps you could try memepaint-pietroglyph.c9users.io.